YunongPan/group_surfing_ws/README.md

 	`roslaunch people_velocity_tracker tracked_detector.launch`

-	If the leg tracker is launched together in the same launch file in the 2. step, an error will appear.
+	*Note:* If the leg tracker is launched together in the same launch file in the 2. step, an error will appear.

 3. Start Rviz